Richard Dawkins' 8-buttoned Creation Machine

 Ratio of electron to proton mass

-+ chemical bonds would be too few, meaning life would not be possible
++ chemical bonds would be too few, life chemistry would not be possible

-– chemical bonds would be unstable, meaning life would not be possible
+– chemical bonds would be unstable, life chemistry would not be possible

 Ratio of number of protons to number of electrons